-The Conference Organisers at Bournemouth University and TRN Chair [Professor Jane Frecknall-Hughes] are pleased to announce that the TRN’s 26th Annual Conference will be held on 5 and 6 September 2017 at Bournemouth University.
-As in previous years, the main conference will be preceded by a Doctoral Colloquium for PhD students and post-doctoral early career researchers on 4 September, also in Bournemouth.
-The TRN draws together tax scholars, practitioners and policy makers from around the world to discuss all aspects of tax research.
-The Conference details are now available on the Bournemouth University website: www.bournemouth.ac.uk/trn
+Professors Andy Lymer and Penelope Tuck, the Conference Organisers at University of Birmingham and TRN Chair, Professor Jane Frecknall-Hughes, are pleased to announce that the TRN’s 27th Annual Conference will be held on 3 and 4 September 2018 at the University of Birmingham.
+As in previous years, the main conference will include a Doctoral Colloquium for PhD students and post-doctoral early career researchers which will take place in the afternoon of 4 September, also in Birmingham.
+We will be holding a Tax Education day on 5 September 2018.

 You are cordially invited to submit a paper for this conference.
 There is no specific theme although there is a particular interest in papers with a strong theoretical grounding, innovative aspects and /or interesting empirical results.

 The proposal should take the form of an extended abstract of between 1,500 and 2,000 words.
-You will be notified whether or not your paper is accepted by 31 May 2017.
-Full versions of accepted papers must be submitted by 9 August.
-Please do not hesitate to contact Dr Alan Kirkpatrick directly if you have any queries (email@example.com).
+You will be notified whether or not your paper is accepted by 30 April 2018.
+Full versions of accepted papers must be submitted by 31 July 2018.

-As in previous years, the Conference will be preceded by a Doctoral Colloquium to provide an opportunity for PhD students and early career researchers to present their work.
+As in previous years, the Conference will include a Doctoral Colloquium to provide an opportunity for PhD students and early career researchers to present their work.
 The requirements for submission of papers for the Doctoral Colloquium on 4 September are the same as for the Annual Conference, so please specify when submitting your abstract whether you would like to present at the Annual Conference or the Doctoral Colloquium.

 Address for submission of abstracts: email@example.com